-The majority of times, it’s a fun event, because the player is caught off guard and they are not seriously hurt.
+The majority of the time, it’s a fun event because the player is caught off guard, and they are not seriously hurt.

 A goalkeeper is more likely to be hit in the face with a soccer ball.
 This is why it takes some bravery to be a goalkeeper – they put their body on the line.

 The best goalkeepers don’t care which part of the body hits – just as long as the ball does not go in the back of the net.

 If a player does get hit in the face, it’s important to check that their vision is not impaired and they can function.